YoshiTunaiga/yoshitunaiga/README.md

 🙋🏽‍♂️ Pronouns: She/ Her/ Hers

-🦸🏽‍ I have over 2 years of experience developing robust, scalable applications for startups and medium-sized companies.
-I am skilled in front and backend technologies, with a unique background as an EMT and Community Health Educator.
+🦸🏽‍ I have over 3+ years of experience developing robust, scalable applications for startups and medium-sized companies.
+I am skilled in frontend and backend technologies, with a unique background as an EMT and Community Health Educator.

-My technical toolkits include but are not limited to JavaScript, Python, TypeScript, React.js, React-Native, HTML5, CSS3, Vite, Tailwind, Node.js, Express.js, Postgres, SQL, NoSQL, RESTful APIs, Git, and Agile methodologies.
+My technical toolkits include but are not limited to: JavaScript, Python, TypeScript, React.js, React-Native, HTML5, CSS3, Next.js, Vite, Tailwind, Node.js, Express.js, Postgres, AWS, SQL, NoSQL, RESTful APIs, Git, and Agile methodologies.

 As a former first responder, I possess:
 * A deep understanding of healthcare processes and user needs